Mr. Tobias Scheidacker is a specialist lawyer for tenancy law and condominium law with IKB-Law in Berlin.

 If one of these two points applies, you should not buy the apartment.

-5) What do you recommend first-time buyers that don’t speak German pay attention to when a notary sends them the first draft of the purchase contract?
+What do you recommend first-time buyers who don’t speak German to pay attention to when a notary sends them the first draft of the purchase contract?

 Our system of allowing purchase contracts and their settlement only with notaries leads to an extraordinarily high quality and reliability.
 The notary contract should not contain any problem.

 Of course, the buyer should understand exactly what is set out in it.
 If the notary has evidence that a person participating in a contract certification does not sufficiently understand the German language, he will, of his own accord, call in an interpreter.
 There are also notaries who certify bilingually, then there is also an English (or Spanish / Italian / Russian) version.

 Buyers unfamiliar with the German market should consult a qualified lawyer to have the whole complex checked.
 In addition to the pure purchase contract, there are a variety of other documents, such as the division declaration, which is the basis for the legal relations between the owners of the house, protocols of owner meetings of the house, annual statements, possibly a lease contract.
 All this can give hints that help to better assess the investment.

 For old buildings, you should also have someone who is familiar with buildings visit them once to check the risk of maintenance costs or upcoming repairs.